 - Belmont Stakes, run at Belmont Park in Elmont, New York.

 - Melbourne Cup is Australia’s most famous race.
-The race is run at Flemington Racecourse in Melbourne, Victoria.
+The race takes place at Flemington Racecourse in Melbourne, Victoria.

-- The Grand National is a steeplechase race held annually at Aintree Racecourse, near Liverpool in England.
+- The Grand National is a steeplechase race that occurs annually at Aintree Racecourse, near Liverpool in England.
 The race consists of 30 jumps.

 - Paris Prix de l’Arc de Triomphe is held at Longchamp Racecourse in Paris and is also known to be the most elite race in Europe.

-- Japan Cup is an invitational event held annually at the Tokyo Racecourse in Fuchu.
+- Japan Cup is an invitational event that takes place annually at the Tokyo Racecourse in Fuchu.
 Also considered one of Japan’s most prestigious races.